BitPatty/next-image-s3-imgproxy-loader/README.md

 ### Registering the endpoint

+#### Method 1: Custom Server

-The library proxies request through a next endpoint.
+The library by default proxies request through a custom endpoint.
 To register the endpoint create a [custom server](https://nextjs.org/docs/advanced-features/custom-server) in your project and add the following lines:

 ```js
 // server.js